ICJIA/icjia-accessibility-portal/content/faqs.md

 Illinois requires Level AA conformance, which includes all Level A and Level AA success criteria.

 **Note about WCAG versions:** WCAG 2.2 was published in October 2023 and adds additional success criteria.
 However, the ADA Title II rule specifically requires WCAG 2.1 Level AA.
-Content that meets WCAG 2.1 Level AA is compliant with current legal requirements.
+Content that meets WCAG 2.1 Level AA is compliant with current federal requirements.
 WCAG versions are backward-compatible, so meeting 2.2 also means meeting 2.1 and 2.0.

+**References:**

+- <a href="https://www.w3.org/WAI/WCAG21/Understanding/conformance#levels" target="_blank" rel="noopener noreferrer">W3C: Understanding WCAG Conformance Levels</a> — Official explanation of A, AA, and AAA levels
+- <a href="https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/" target="_blank" rel="noopener noreferrer">W3C: What's New in WCAG 2.2</a> — Comparison of WCAG versions

 ### Isn't accessibility just an IT issue?
 Shouldn't the web team fix all these issues?